dbohdan/regular/README.md

 enabled = True
 ```

-Each job directory can also have an optional `env` file with environment variables:
+Each job directory can also have an optional `job.env` file with environment variables:

 ```
 PATH=${PATH}:${HOME}/bin